ghxm/pico_edit/README.md

 History
 -------

+* This Pico Edit is a fork + modification of [Pico Edit done by blocknotes](https://github.com/blocknotes/pico_edit).
+It contains possibility to direct edit config.yml instead options.conf file for overwriting.

 * Pico Edit is a fork + modifications of [Peeked](https://github.com/coofercat/peeked).
 It contains minor improvements and some new feature like ability to edit 404 page and Pico options.